DIY PCB Board for Beginners

 A collection of chips, along with a set of circuit boards

-Use your inkjet or laser printer to print out the PCB layout you created using one of our recommended PCB design software tools.
-Make sure that it prints out in Black/Grayscale.
+Print your PCB layout design using an inkjet or laser printer.
+Set it to print in black/grayscale.
 You can configure the settings on the PCB design software and the printer driver settings.

-Additionally, you must ensure that it’s a mirror printout.
-Furthermore, it must print out on the glossy side of the photo paper.
-Once it is printed, cut the design out from the article.
+For the purposes of fabricating a PCB, ensure that it’s a mirror printout and print on the glossy side of the photo paper.
+Once it’s printed, cut out the design.

 Printing PCB layout